jadetrue/addict-beer-app/README.md

 - More aware of folder structure and how Props are passed down through components
 - Fetching particular information from an api (I used https://punkapi.com/documentation/v2 for this project) and passing this through the App

+I would like to improve certain areas, including cleaning up the search functionality to filter better results and results based on the information actually being displayed.

 ## ✍🏻 Author

 - GitHub - [@jadetruexo](https://github.com/jadetruexo/)